inlinedio/ikv-store/README.md

  - [Architecture](#architecture)
  - [Technical Support](#technical-support)
 ## Provisioning
-IKV is a managed database solution, hence before creating a new store you need to request provisioning.
-This section is useful for anyone who does not have an account or wants to create a new store within an account.
-To provision (provisioning time is usually less than 12 hrs), reach out to to - ***onboarding[@]inlined.io***, with the following -
+You need an IKV account and a provisioned key-value store to start using IKV in production.
+Why?
+IKV is an embedded database which is built on top of a persistent stand-alone data layer (which needs resource allocation).
+To provision (provisioning time is usually less than 12 hrs), reach out to to - **onboarding@inlined.io**, with the following -
  - Existing **account-id** (if exists, else mention you want a new account-id and account-passkey).
- - For store provisioning: name, primary key, partitioning key (optional), and estimated write volume (ex. avg key & value size in bytes and volume/QPS).
+ - For store provisioning: **store-name, primary-key, partitioning key (optional)**.
+See [APIs](#apis) to familiarize yourself with some of these terms.
  - Once you have an account-id, account-passkey and have provisioned a new store, you're all set to start using IKV.

-Reach out to ***onboarding[@]inlined.io*** for any provisioning related questions or support.

 ## Getting Started with Java
 In this section we go over some code samples about how to use IKV's client library in your Java project.
-Please reach out to *onboarding[@]inlined.io* for any support/questions related to usage.
+Please reach out to *onboarding@inlined.io* for any support/questions related to usage.

 #### Installation
 `ikv-java-client` dependency is hosted on [Jitpack](https://jitpack.io/#io.inlined/ikv-java-client), add dependency to your Gradle/Maven Java project.
 Make sure to use the latest version from [release list](https://jitpack.io/#io.inlined/ikv-java-client).